-'Portfolio Manager' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Portfolio Manager' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Portfolio managers are individuals who invest the assets of a fund.
 They generally handle either an ETF exchange traded fund, a mutual fund, or a closed end fund.
 Their responsibility is to carry out the daily trading of the portfolio and to put into practice the fund’s investment strategy.